scaffold-eth/scaffold-eth/README.md

 - Deployed our dApp on Surge

 If everything works as expect, you are ready to make the big jump and deploy everything on Ethereum main net!

+---

+> 🎖 Show off your app by pasting the url in the [Challenge 1 telegram channel](https://t.me/joinchat/E6r91UFt4oMJlt01)

+> 👩‍🔬 Need a longer form tutorial to guide your coding?
+[Try this one!](https://github.com/austintgriffith/scaffold-eth/tree/staking-app-tutorial)

+> 💬 Problems, questions, comments on the stack?
+Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)